-- 9.13 The awarding organisation must require centres offering its examinations to ensure that they have in place: - iii.a formal, codified procedure for handling disputes when a candidate or carer disagrees with a decision by the centre not to support an enquiry. - Centres must be required to ensure that the procedures are published and made widely available and accessible to all candidates and their carers. - 9.14 In deciding whether to support an enquiry or appeal, centres should take account of all relevant factors and afford candidates or their carers a reasonable opportunity to express their views.
+9.13 The awarding organisation must require centres offering its examinations to ensure that they have in place:

+Centres must be required to ensure that the procedures are published and made widely available and accessible to all candidates and their carers.

+9.14 In deciding whether to support an enquiry or appeal, centres should take account of all relevant factors and afford candidates or their carers a reasonable opportunity to express their views.